RU-ECE/EquationDictionary/README.md

 * To allow papers to generate equations that can provide a link for blind users that will read the equation and give a written English description of it because Braille only allows for English letters, not all the symbols of mathematics.
+There is Braille math but it is unclear how many people know it.

 * To define a dictionary that documents each symbol and component used, much as coding libraries document the parameters of functions, and classes.